Tsunami Resources by County

 Tsunami evacuation walk time maps show a more detailed view of the time it would take to evacuate on foot from the tsunami inundation zone.
 The maps also show how long it is estimated to take for the first tsunami wave to arrive.
 You should use these maps to learn your routes ahead of time for home, work, and school.

 If your area doesn't have an official evacuation map available, contact your local emergency management for advice on the best routes to use.
-In an actual tsunami event, head inland or to the highest ground you can find.
+In an actual tsunami event, head inland to the highest ground you can find.
 More maps are being worked on and will be released in the future as they are completed.

-Mobile friendly JPG Files:
+Mobile friendly files:

 - Anacortes (2022)